 44. Discovery of petroleum to be notified etc.

-(1) Where petroleum is discovered in a permit area or drilling reservation, as the case may be, the permittee or the holder of the drilling reservation, as the case requires —
+(1) Where petroleum is discovered in a petroleum permit area or petroleum drilling reservation, as the case may be, the permittee or the holder of the drilling reservation, as the case requires —

 (a) shall forthwith inform the Minister of the discovery; and